What Needs To Change For Fintech To Better Help Underserved Consumers

 We know fintech is making it easier for consumers as a whole to get access to different types of financial services.
 Despite the innovation and disruption of the past decade, there still remains a significant cohort of the population that's dramatically underserved by financial services.

 This issue was addressed Nov.
 19 at the fifth annual Benzinga Global Fintech Awards, by a panel titled “Financial Wellness for the Underserved.”
-Sponsored by Envestnet | Yodlee, the panel featured Jean Donnelly, executive director, Fintech Sandbox Partners; Dara Tarkowski, managing partner, Actuate Law; and Eric Jamison, vice president of solutions consulting at Envestnet | Yodlee.
+Sponsored by Envestnet | Yodlee, the panel featured Jean Donnelly, executive director, FinTech Sandbox Partners; Dara Tarkowski, managing partner, Actuate Law; and Eric Jamison, vice president of solutions consulting at Envestnet | Yodlee.

 Each participant was asked by moderator Jason Henrichs, founder of FinTech Forge, what the biggest hurdles fintech companies face when it comes to reaching underserved consumers, and what needs to change structurally in the way the market works if we’re going to try and change financial wellness and inclusion.